 CHCI will also present its 2014 Distinguished Alumnus Award during the session.

 Sen. Robert Menendez; Reps.
 Luis Gutierrez, Xavier Becerra

 There is widespread agreement that our nation’s immigration system is broken and needs to be fixed.
 This session will bring together diverse voices from the House of Representatives, U.S. Senate, and the Administration, who all share a commitment to address immigration reform for the betterment of America.

 Board of Directors Networking Reception (Invite Only)

-Hilarity ensues when some of the most outrageous Latino comics take center stage during CHCI’s 13th Annual Reyes of Comedy.
+Hilarity ensues when some of the most outrageous Latino comics take center stage during CHCI’s 14th Annual Reyes of Comedy.
 Be entertained as these talented comedians draw on their own experiences to portray life as Latinos in America, offering a night of exceptional entertainment.

-CHCI Advisory Council Meeting (Invite Only)
+CHCI Joint Board & Advisory Council Meeting (Private)